Summer Camps

 Q: Where can I find more information?

-A: For more information regarding camp policies and procedures, please visit our Parent/Guardian Handbook under the Camp Documents dropdown on this webpage.
-For more information regarding our inclusion program, please visit our Disability Inclusion page.
+A: For more information regarding camp policies and procedures, see the Parent/Guardian Handbook under Camp Documents.
+Visit our Disability Inclusion page for information regarding our inclusion program.

 Prince William County's Department of Parks and Recreation’s Counselor in Training (CIT) program assigns youth volunteers to summer camps at Silver Lake Regional Park (Camp Silver Lake) and Locust Shade Park (Camp Wingapo).
 Applicants must be at least 14 years old by June 15, 2026.